Skip to content

 Engines and performance

-We drove the 1.5 eTSI petrol, the only engine available at launch.
-With 150hp to get the porky Passat up to speed, performance is satisfactory at best.
+We've now driven the standard petrol engine and the 204hp plug-in hybrid.
+The former offers 150hp to get the porky Passat up to speed, and performance is satisfactory at best.
 An on-paper 0-62mph time of 9.2 seconds sounds fine, but the engine sounds strained under any sort of heavy acceleration.

 Only the R-Line trim level gets driving modes, and our Elegance test car felt like it could do with a more responsive setup.
 An automatic gearbox is standard – the gear selector has moved to the steering column – but it’s a little slow to react and could be slicker with gear changes.